Pazmazz/predator-prey-sim/docs/CellGrid.md

 		- *returns all `Cell` objects on the grid as an `ArrayList<Cell>` object*

 	* [`CellGrid.getAvailableCells()`](https://github.com/Pazmazz/predator-prey-sim/blob/main/src/classes/entity/CellGrid.java#L749)
-		- *returns all available (non-occupied) cells on the virtual grid.*
+		- *returns all available (non-occupied and in-bounds) cells on the virtual grid.*

 	* [`CellGrid.getRandomCell()`](https://github.com/Pazmazz/predator-prey-sim/blob/main/src/classes/entity/CellGrid.java#L759)
 		- *returns a random `Cell` object on the virtual grid (does not check if it's available)*